alpyen/Overgrowth-Scripting-Helper/README.md

 ## Known Bugs<a id="known-bugs"></a>
 - Notepad++ shows the wrong calltip if previously a calltip with the same prefix has been opened:
   - Open DebugDrawLine, try to open DebugDrawLines, it will still show DebugDrawLine.

+- The filter textbox retains its colors when the plugin is in Dark Mode.
+  - This is a bug with .NET which usually appears when the box is ReadOnly, but its the otherway round here.

 ## Licensing and Credits<a id="licensing-and-credits"></a>
 Overgrowth Scripting Helper is released under the MIT license.